johnwcowan/r7rs-spec/spec/r7rs.md

 programming language to embrace first-class escape procedures, from which all previously known sequential control structures can be synthesized.
-A subsequent version of Scheme introduced the concept of exact and inexact numbers, an extension of Common Lisp's generic arithmetic.
+A subsequent version of Scheme introduced the concept of exact and inexact numbers, an extension of Common Lisp’s generic arithmetic.
 More recently, Scheme became the first programming language to support hygienic macros, which permit the syntax of a block-structured language to be extended in a consistent and reliable manner.

-### Background {#background .unnumbered}
+### Background

-The first description of Scheme was written in 1975 []{.citation cites="Scheme75"}.
-A revised report []{.citation cites="Scheme78"}
-appeared in 1978, which described the evolution of the language as its MIT implementation was upgraded to support an innovative compiler []{.citation cites="Rabbit"}.
-Three distinct projects began in 1981 and 1982 to use variants of Scheme for courses at MIT, Yale, and Indiana University []{.citation cites="Rees82 MITScheme Scheme311"}.
-An introductory computer science textbook using Scheme was published in 1984 []{.citation cites="SICP"}.
+The first description of Scheme was written in 1975 <span class="citation" cites="Scheme75"></span>.
+A revised report <span class="citation" cites="Scheme78"></span> appeared in 1978, which described the evolution of the language as its MIT implementation was upgraded to support an innovative compiler <span class="citation" cites="Rabbit"></span>.
+Three distinct projects began in 1981 and 1982 to use variants of Scheme for courses at MIT, Yale, and Indiana University <span class="citation" cites="Rees82 MITScheme Scheme311"></span>.
+An introductory computer science textbook using Scheme was published in 1984 <span class="citation" cites="SICP"></span>.

 As Scheme became more widespread, local dialects began to diverge until students and researchers occasionally found it difficult to understand code written at other sites.
 Fifteen representatives of the major implementations of Scheme therefore met in October 1984 to work toward a better and more widely accepted standard for Scheme.
-Their report, the RRRS []{.citation cites="RRRS"}, was published at MIT and Indiana University in the summer of 1985.
-Further revision took place in the spring of 1986, resulting in the R$^{3}$RS []{.citation cites="R3RS"}.
-Work in the spring of 1988 resulted in R$^{4}$RS []{.citation cites="R4RS"}, which became the basis for the IEEE Standard for the Scheme Programming Language in 1991 []{.citation cites="IEEEScheme"}.
-In 1998, several additions to the IEEE standard, including high-level hygienic macros, multiple return values, and eval, were finalized as the R$^{5}$RS []{.citation cites="R5RS"}.
+Their report, the RRRS <span class="citation" cites="RRRS"></span>, was published at MIT and Indiana University in the summer of 1985.
+Further revision took place in the spring of 1986, resulting in the R<sup>3</sup>RS <span class="citation" cites="R3RS"></span>.
+Work in the spring of 1988 resulted in R<sup>4</sup>RS <span class="citation" cites="R4RS"></span>, which became the basis for the IEEE Standard for the Scheme Programming Language in 1991 <span class="citation" cites="IEEEScheme"></span>.
+In 1998, several additions to the IEEE standard, including high-level hygienic macros, multiple return values, and eval, were finalized as the R<sup>5</sup>RS <span class="citation" cites="R5RS"></span>.

 In the fall of 2006, work began on a more ambitious standard, including many new improvements and stricter requirements made in the interest of improved portability.
-The resulting standard, the R$^{6}$RS, was completed in August 2007 []{.citation cites="R6RS"}, and was organized as a core language and set of mandatory standard libraries.
+The resulting standard, the R<sup>6</sup>RS, was completed in August 2007 <span class="citation" cites="R6RS"></span>, and was organized as a core language and set of mandatory standard libraries.
 Several new implementations of Scheme conforming to it were created.
-However, most existing R$^{5}$RS implementations (even excluding those which are essentially unmaintained) did not adopt R$^{6}$RS, or adopted only selected parts of it.
+However, most existing R<sup>5</sup>RS implementations (even excluding those which are essentially unmaintained) did not adopt R<sup>6</sup>RS, or adopted only selected parts of it.

-In consequence, the Scheme Steering Committee decided in August 2009 to divide the standard into two separate but compatible languages --- a "small" language, suitable for educators, researchers, and users of embedded languages, focused on R$^{5}$RS compatibility, and a "large" language focused on the practical needs of mainstream software development, intended to become a replacement for R$^{6}$RS.
-The present report describes the "small" language of that effort: therefore it cannot be considered in isolation as the successor to R$^{6}$RS.
+In consequence, the Scheme Steering Committee decided in August 2009 to divide the standard into two separate but compatible languages — a “small” language, suitable for educators, researchers, and users of embedded languages, focused on R<sup>5</sup>RS compatibility, and a “large” language focused on the practical needs of mainstream software development, intended to become a replacement for R<sup>6</sup>RS.
+The present report describes the “small” language of that effort: therefore it cannot be considered in isolation as the successor to R<sup>6</sup>RS.

 We intend this report to belong to the entire Scheme community, and so we grant permission to copy it in whole or in part without fee.
 In